WallarooLabs/wally/orchestration/pulumi/README.md

 The cluster module depends on the `azure-vnet` module and will fail if the `azure-vnet` module hasn't been created yet.

+### Azure-VM

+The Azure VM module handles creating the single virtual machine in Azure and the related network components, etc. The state for this is stored in Pulumi.
+This module was designed for use in creating base images in Azure since this cannot be done via a VMSS.

 ## Configuration

 ### General